HVAC Training Options

 - Responding to calls for emergency repairs

-According to the Occupational Outlook Handbook (OOH), about two-thirds of HVAC technicians work for plumbing or heating and cooling contractors.
-Seven percent are self-employed.
+According to the OOH, in 2023, about two-thirds of HVAC technicians worked for plumbing or heating and cooling contractors.
+Eight percent were self-employed.

-Many HVAC technicians are generalists, but some choose to concentrate on installing new systems or focus on maintaining and repairing systems that are already in place.
+Many HVAC technicians are generalists, but some concentrate on installing new systems or maintaining and repairing systems already in place.

 Other areas of specialization can include: